nuthanc/angular_course/forms-td-start/README.md

 * For the submit button, we can disabled property binding and use Local Reference f's invalid property or valid
 * Then in css, we can add styles to inputs with ng-invalid and ng-touched classes

+### TD Outputting Validation Error Messages

+* For getting access to the individual controls, we can add a Local Reference and assign ngModel
+  * This is similar to what we did to form(Form Directive of Angular does this)
+  * ngModel exposes some additional info about the control it creates by accessing ngModel